Community Health Centers of Burlington (CHCB) improves the health of ALL within the communities we serve.

 - Collaboration: Healthy communities are created when the unique perspectives and strengths of patients, staff, and community partners come together.

 Our Respect for All

 CHCB is a community leader in cultural sensitivity.
 We strive to take a holistic approach to health care inclusive of our patients’ cultural beliefs and practices.
-We recognize and appreciate the rich diversity that our patients bring.
-We welcome and respect all individuals regardless of their gender, religion, financial or life circumstances, ethnic background, sexual orientation, or language.
+CHCB recognizes and appreciates the rich diversity that our patients and staff contribute to our community.
+As a mission-focused organization grounded in a commitment to justice, equity, diversity, and inclusion, we reject hate in all of its manifestations.
+We always have, and always will, welcome and respect all individuals regardless of their gender, religion, financial or life circumstances, ethnic background, sexual orientation, age, or language.